Final Demarcation Regulations: The “New Schema”

 Gap Cover does NOT provide cover for:

-- Any procedure not covered or declined by the medical aid scheme.
+- Any procedure not covered or declined by the Medical Scheme.

-- Any PMB (Prescribed Minimum Benefits - charges which should be provided for by the medical aid scheme, this includes ward fees and theatre stock charges)
+- Any PMB (Prescribed Minimum Benefits - charges which should be provided for by the Medical Scheme, this includes ward fees and theatre stock charges)

 - Split billing.

 - Short falls or penalties related to the use of an non-DSP or out of network provider.